Note

 Short summary

 Spectral analysis is useful because it allows researchers to study the distribution of energy across different scales in a fluid flow.
-The energy spectrum is analysed through the Fourier transform, a mathematical tool that decomposes a function or signal into its constituent frequencies.
+The energy spectrum is analyzed through the Fourier transform, a mathematical tool that decomposes a function or signal into its constituent frequencies.
 In a fluid flow, it is used to analyze the distribution of energy across different scales in a flow.

 Import dependencies